AJGreaves/picflip/testing.md

     - Confirmed that font sizes are responsive so screen size so it is displayed in a way that all users can use.
     - Confirmed fields and buttons are large enough to click easily, but small enough to fit comfortably on the screen.
 2. Dashboard
-    - Confirmed that on mobile phones the dashboard is displayed first at full width, and scrolling down the game board is underneeth it.
+    - Confirmed that on mobile phones the dashboard is displayed first at full width, and scrolling down the game board is underneath it.
     1. Player info display
         - Checked that player info displays correctly on smaller screens, not too much space, and no squashing or overlapping of elements even on smallest screens.
     2. All dashboard buttons